wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### HAVE_EXT_CACHE

-OpenSSL compat layer.
-Need OPENSSL_EXTRA to be defined as well.
+Enables a feature support use of an external session cache (vs an internal one).

 #### WOLFSSL_WPAS_SMALL

-WPA supplicant support.
-Used with OPENSSL_EXTRA for compatibility use.
+Enables a smaller subset of the compatibility layer for WPA supplicant support.

 #### OPENSSL_ALL

-Enable option for OpenSSL compatibility.
+Enables support for all compatibility functions for testing integration.

 #### OPENSSL_COEXIST